Auto-Discovery-Bench: Diagnosing Structured State Tracking in Oracle-Guided Discovery: Auto-Discovery-Bench

 Let $H_{ch} \in \{0,1\}^{N \times N}$ be the adjacency matrix representing the relationships between molecules, where $N$ denotes the number of molecules.
 Each element of the matrix is either 1 or 0, with 1 indicating the presence of a directed edge and 0 indicating its absence.
 The ultimate goal for the LLMs is to infer this underlying matrix $H_{ch}$.

-We will begin our experiment with an initial prompt that encapsulates with all the details like, problem statement, ultimate goal and suggesting the model to request an intervention to learn more about the DAG.
+We begin our experiment with an initial prompt that encapsulates all the details such as the problem statement and ultimate goal, and prompts the model to come up with an intervention to learn more about the DAG.
 More details are provided in the Appendix~\ref{Appendix}.
-In summary, the model is instructed to understand the current adjacency matrix, with the current state values and prompted to suggest an intervention.
-After receiving a response from the model, based on the suggested intervention, the Oracle who is aware of the ground truth implements the intervention and note down the new observations.
-In the consecutive cycles, the prompt includes, description prompting, previous interventions performed by LLMs, and all observations corresponding to these interventions in the form of an observation matrix will be provided to the LLMs.
-The observation matrix which is denoted as $G_{ch} \in \{0, ..., S\}^{M \times N}$, where $M$ represents the number of cycles, $N$ represents the number of molecules.
-This cycle will continue once the hypothesis of LLMs $K_{ch}$ matches underlying ground-truth $H_{ch}$ or reaches predefined cycle limitation.
+In summary, the model is given the current node states and is prompted to suggest an intervention.
+After receiving a response from the model, based on the suggested intervention, the oracle executes the intervention and provides the new observations.
+In the consecutive cycles, the prompt includes the previous interventions performed by the LLM and all observations corresponding to those interventions in the form of an observation matrix.
+We denote the observation matrix as $G_{ch} \in \{0, ..., S\}^{M \times N}$, where $M$ represents the number of cycles and $N$ represents the number of molecules.
+The cycles continue until $K_{ch}$ matches the ground-truth $H_{ch}$ or reaches a predefined number of cycles.